oraichain/oraichain-static-files/Genesis_validator.md

 setup
 ```

-After running, there will be two .txt files generated.

-One file, which is account.txt, stores your genesis account information as well as its mnemonic.
+After running, there will be a account.txt file generated, which stores your genesis account information as well as its mnemonic.
 Please keep it safe, and remove the file when you finish storing your account infromation.

+### 7. Copy the validtor information

-The next file is <moniker_name>_validators.txt.
-Please copy the contents of these two files and paste them to the following google form [here](https://forms.gle/s9tXqtQt5YKcVXvK6)
+Please enter the .oraid/config/gentx/ directory.
+You'll see a json file which contains your validator information.
+Please copy its content and submit it to the goggle form [here](https://forms.gle/s9tXqtQt5YKcVXvK6)

 ### 8. Wait for the team to setup the genesis file